kyungjunism/povertyactionlab_racialdisc_usjobs/README.md

     What are the null and alternate hypotheses?
     Compute margin of error, confidence interval, and p-value.
     Write a story describing the statistical significance in the context or the original problem.
     Does the analysis mean that race/name is the most important factor in callback success?
 Why or why not?
-If not, how would you amend your analysis?

 ## Resources

     Experiment information and data source: http://www.povertyactionlab.org/evaluation/discrimination-job-market-united-states